A Combination Theorem for Metric Bundles: Introduction

-Since $K$ will be important We will find it convenient to refer to an $f-$metric graph bundle as an {\bf $(f,K)$-metric graph bundle} with ($K=f(4)$) or simply as a {\bf metric graph bundle} when $f, K$ are understood.
+We will find it convenient to refer to an $f-$metric graph bundle as an {\bf $(f,K)$-metric graph bundle} (with $K=K_{\ref{def2}}(f)$), or simply as a {\bf metric graph bundle} when $f, K$ are understood, and refer to the conclusion of the above proposition as {\em Condition 2(ii)} of Definition \ref{defn-mgbdl}.

-For both metric bundles and metric graph bundles the spaces $(F_z,d_z)$, $z\in B$, will be referred to as the {\bf horizontal spaces} and the distance between two points in $F_z$ will be referred to as their {\bf horizontal distance}.
+For both metric bundles and metric graph bundles the spaces $(F_z,d_z)$, $z\in B$ or $z\in \mathcal{V} (B)$, will be referred to as {\bf horizontal spaces} or {\bf fibers} and the distance between two points in $F_z$ will be referred to as their {\bf horizontal distance}.
+(Here we have the mental picture that the bundle projection maps go from left to right, and identify fibers to points.)
 A geodesic in $F_z$ will be called a {\bf horizontal geodesic}.
 The spaces $X$ and $B$ will be referred to as the {\em total space} and the {\em base space} respectively.
 By a statement of the form `$X$ is a metric bundle (resp. metric graph bundle)' we will mean that it is the total space of a metric bundle (resp. metric graph bundle).

 A principal motivational example is the following. \begin{example} {\rm Suppose we have an exact sequence of finitely generated groups